E-Team Program Guidelines

 - Who are the key team members and what roles will they play (1-2 sentence on each)?
 Please specify which key team members are currently students.
 Note: there must be at least TWO active, enrolled students on the team for the duration of the grant period.

 - Who will lead the technical and business model development?

 - Do you have outside mentors, advisors, and/or partners?

-Note: If your team is working on a technolgy for low-resource settings in the US or aboard, please also address the following:
+Note: If your team is working on a technology for low-resource settings in the US or abroad, please also address the following:

 - Identify any partners (individuals, community leaders, nonprofits or NGOs, etc.) outside of your institution who will provide connections and access to the field and end-users.